Tryphaena

-Tryphaena (Κλεοπάτρα Τρύφαινα; c.
-141 BC – 111 BC) was a Ptolemaic princess.
+Cleopatra Tryphaena (Κλεοπάτρα Τρύφαινα; c.
+141 BC – 111 BC), well known simply as Tryphaena; was a Ptolemaic princess.
 She married the Seleucid king Antiochus VIII Grypus and was queen of Syria (124–111 BC).

 Biography

 Early life and Queen of Syria

-It is often assumed that Tryphaena also bore the name Cleopatra, but this has not been attested.
-She was the oldest daughter of the Egyptian king Ptolemy VIII Physcon and his niece and wife Cleopatra III.
+She was the oldest daughter of the Egyptian king Ptolemy VIII Physcon and his niece, step-daughter and wife Cleopatra III.
 Therefore, she was the sister of Ptolemy IX Lathyros, Ptolemy X Alexander I, Cleopatra IV and Cleopatra Selene.

 In 124 BC Ptolemy VIII broke with his former ally Alexander II Zabinas, instead supporting Antiochus VIII Grypus, the son of Demetrius II Nicator and Cleopatra Thea.
 As part of the new policy, Ptolemy VIII married his daughter Tryphaena to Antiochus VIII and also sent him reinforcements.
-The couple had five sons: Seleucus VI Epiphanes, the twin Antiochus XI Epiphanes and Philip I Philadelphus, Demetrius III Eucaerus, and Antiochus XII Dionysus.
-Tryphaena also bore her husband a daughter called Laodice, who became the wife of Mithridates I Callinicus.
+The couple had five sons: Seleucus VI Epiphanes, the twins Antiochus XI Epiphanes and Philip I Philadelphus, Demetrius III Eucaerus, and Antiochus XII Dionysus.
+Their one daughter, Laodice, married Mithridates I Callinicus.